 Update: This service was retired on 11/30/2012 and is no longer available.
-The issuance of State ID cards was shifted to the Department of Transportation.
+To make an appointment online, please visit the new system: alohaq.honolulu.gov/?0

 Originally launched in December 2007, Hawaii State ID Card Express allows users to apply for a Hawaii State ID card online, pay via credit card, and obtain a list of required documents needed to complete the process prior to visiting the State ID office.
 Web applicants are given priority and directed to an express line at the State ID office.
 With the growing popularity of the online applications, the number of online applicants has tripled since inception.

 With this latest enhancement, web applicants can now use the Internet to schedule an appointment.
 This is a significant enhancement because rather than simply showing up at the State ID office and waiting in line, web applicants with appointments who arrive at the State ID office will be processed at their scheduled time.
 Applicants, however, must be present within 5 minutes of their appointment time or their spot may be released.